jspsych/jsPsych/.changeset/rare-years-draw.md

 ---
-"@jspsych/plugin-survey-multi-choice": minor
+"@jspsych/plugin-survey-multi-choice": patch
 ---

-Fixed multiple form in page handling
+The plugin will now work in cases where there are multiple forms on the page.